yakworks/dockers/README.md

 - `make bullseye.build-all` will rebuild all of them, `make bullseye.build-all push` will build and push
 - `make bulder.build-all` will rebuild all of them, `make bullseye.build-all push` will build and push. the java ones will only support amd64 platform

+## Heredity

+The two main workhorses are __builder__ and __bullseye__, and then the rest are special-purpose images we keep.
+Each of these has several builds inside, maintaining a family tree of sorts.

+Builder is based on Alpine.
+Bullseye is based on Debian.
+Each has a `base` directory which directly depends on the official distribution image.
+From there, the other subfolders depend either on the base or on some other subfolder within the main distro folder.

+The `core` folder is the main workhorse for each distro.
+It has the tools we use most.

 ~~~yaml
 ├── alpine-jre         # base image for spring/java deployments